jutuon/jonect/docs/architechture.md

 ## Prototype Architecture

-MultiDevice uses layers to implement all possible data transfer options.
+Jonect uses layers to implement all possible data transfer options.
 Android platform restricts application and computer communication possibilities to TCP and UDP sockets.
 The prototype will use TCP to simplify the development effort.